 The Hellion performs very well in comparison to other shoes available at its price point and should be on the shortlist for those wanting a stiffer soled flat pedal shoe.

 The Hellion was easily one of the best performing and most comfortable shoes we reviewed and was a contender for Editors' Choice.
 However, when taking into account all factors, including breathability, we felt some shoes were a better overall package.
 The Hellion is a very good shoe and should be considered by anyone looking to purchase a new flat pedal shoe.
-The power transfer, comfort, and durability all earned high marks in their respective metrics, earning it a Top Pick award.
+The power transfer, comfort, and durability all earned high marks in their respective metrics.

 — Tara Reddinger-Adams

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More